jeqo/jeqo.github.io-src/content/posts/2022-05-11-kafka-quotas/index.md

 To start with, there is the read and write **throughput bandwidth** (i.e. produce/fetch rate) between clients and brokers.
 This metric is driven by the amount of data moved, and it's the first, most common, quota to enforce.

-This volume of data can be moved in many or fewer (usually batched) requests.
+This volume of data can be moved in many (potentially batched) requests.
-The number of requests impacts the processing load required on the broker side.
+The number of requests impacts the processing load required on the brokers.
-Kafka brokers have 2 thread pools to process these requests: network threads and IO threads.
+Kafka brokers have 2 main thread pools to process requests: network threads and IO threads.
-These thread pools are the second resource to operate.
+These **thread pools** are the second resource to operate.

-Then, the connections between clients and brokers.
+Then, the **connections created** between clients and brokers is the third one.
 Clients open connections with a certain frequency.
-Having an upper bound on the number of connections created helps to reduce the chances for DoS attacks.
+Having an upper bound on the number of connections created helps to reduce the chances for denial-of-service attacks.

 Additionally, there are replication and controller mutation quotas that are for inter-broker communication.
-I won't dive into these as I haven't used them in the past and are applied between the brokers.
+I won't dive into these as I haven't used them in the past.
+Though, consider that these become important when re-balancing a cluster.

 Estimating the rough amount of resources available per broker is a good exercise, though it can be hard to calculate.

-For throughput bandwidth (read/write), the network bandwidth is the resource, and it's shared by the OS processes, broker control plane (admin operations), and the data plane (read/write) including replication.
+For throughput bandwidth (read/write), the network bandwidth is the resource, and it's shared by the OS processes, broker control plane (admin operations), and the data plane (read/write) _including replication_.

 For processing rates, the formula is defined as `((num.io.threads + num.network.threads) * 100)%.`.
 By default, there are 8 IO threads and 3 network threads, leading to 11,000 processing units to allocate.
 Assuming the broker has 12 CPUs, then each processing unit can represent a milli-CPU.